Schools with Aboriginal or Torres Strait Islander language programs

 Remember this is the name that will be used to promote your song, so go with something catchy that can be said easily, even by people who don’t speak your language.

-Upload your video to First Languages Australia’s Marrin Gamu channel, Vimeo, YouTube, Facebook, ABC Open, Indigitube or anywhere else that can be viewed by the public.
+Upload your video to Vimeo or YouTube, Facebook, Indigitube or anywhere else that can be viewed by the public.
 Make the video settings public.
 If you put it on a personal page you don’t need to make your whole page public, just the video, so check the settings.

-Email us a link to the video and we will upload it to our website with all the other videos and start to promote it.
+Email us a link to the video and we will include it with the contributions from around the country.

 If you don’t know how to upload your film and can’t find someone to help, you can send us a USB with your clip on it and we will upload it for you and send you the link.

-From 29th May – 18th August 2017, ABC Splash has joined us to promote a competition around the contributions, so check out their website to find out how to upload your version there too for national promotion and the opportunity for some fabulous prizes.
+ABC Education has joined us to promote a competition around the contributions, so check out their website to find out how to upload your version there too for national promotion and the opportunity for some fabulous prizes.

 We have developed some teachers’ notes to assist you with language class activities.
 You might also like to pass these onto your students’ other teachers.